owensgl/intro-genomics/syllabus.md

 ### Assignment policy

-Pre-lecture paper questions are due on Monday at 11:59 pm Pacific Time on Brightspace.
+Pre-lecture paper questions are due on Tuesdays at 1:30 pm Pacific Time on Brightspace.
-In lab assignments are due on Tuesday at 11:59 pm Pacific Time on Brightspace the week following the lab material.
+In lab assignments are due on Tuesday at 1:30 pm Pacific Time on Brightspace the week following the lab material.

 ### Grade policy